 Clint Eastwood was warned by his associates not to make this picture, but he made it anyway, and his share of the profits was reputedly in excess of $15,000,000.
 So much for associates . . .

-Eastwood plays Phil Beddoe – a trucker who picks up money by challenging the toughest men in every area to bare-knuckle bouts.
+Eastwood plays Philo Beddoe – a trucker who picks up money by challenging the toughest men in every area to bare-knuckle bouts.

-In an early match he won a huge, 11-year-old orangutan (Clyde) that he now travels with.
-His other driving partner is thick-witted Lewis.
+In an early match, he won a huge, 11-year-old orangutan (Clyde) that he now travels with.
+His other driving partner is thick-witted Orville Boggs (Geoffrey Lewis).

-On a pub-crawling evening, they meet Lynn (Sondra Locke), a Country & Western singer Beddoe falls for.
+On a pub-crawling evening, they meet Country & Western singer Lynn Halsey-Taylor (Sondra Locke), and Beddoe falls for her.
 He thinks that the two of them can establish a life together, but she is flighty and departs before a permanent arrangement is established.

-When Lynn appears again, she apologises for walking out on Phil.
+When Lynn appears again, she apologises for walking out on Philo.
 The relationship resumes, but Lynn has not changed.
 Her feelings for Beddoe are lukewarm, and she much prefers her former boyfriend.

-Phil allows her to leave and fights one last fight against a town tough.
-Although he knows he can beat the old clown, he realizes that winning means more to the beer-bellied guy than it does to him, so he throws the fight, thus keeping the braggart’s local image intact.
+Philo allows her to leave and fights one last fight against a town tough.
+Although he knows he can beat the old clown, he realises that winning means more to the beer-bellied guy than it does to him, so he throws the fight, thus keeping the braggart’s local image intact.